 What Makes Spravato or Ketamine Therapy Work Best?
 Traits of Patients Who Thrive

 Please note that throughout this blog, we may refer to ketamine, esketamine, and Spravato relatively interchangeably.
 This is due to the inherent similarities in chemical makeup between ketamine and esketamine, and their similar effects on mental health conditions.
-In the event that this creates confusion, don't hesitate to reach out to Lumin Health staff to ask any questions about treatment at hello@lumin.health or by scheduling a free consultation.
+Don't hesitate to reach out to Lumin Health staff to ask any questions about treatment at hello@lumin.health or by scheduling a free consultation.

 Dr. Ben Yudkoff, Co-Founder and Chief Medical Officer at Lumin Health, hosted a Reddit AMA on the Spravato community on November 21, 2025.
 The below blog post is a recap of one of the questions presented on that AMA, syndicated to the Lumin Health blog in the event that it answers any questions about ketamine therapy, Spravato treatment, or general concerns you may have about treatment.